position-pal/Documentation/content/docs/2-domain-analysis/3-quality-attributes.md

 - **Artifact**: New module or service to be integrated, extension points, and system interfaces.
 - **Response**: The new feature must be implemented as a separate module using a clear and well-defined API, minimizing changes to existing code.
 The integration should not impact the performance or functionality of existing modules.
 - **Response Measure**:
-  - ✅ **Pass Condition**: No more than 10% of the existing code can be modified to support the new module.
+  - ✅ **Pass Condition**: No more than 10% of the existing code can be modified to support the new module;
-  - ✅ **Pass Condition**: The new module must pass all tests independently before integration.
+  - ✅ **Pass Condition**: The new module must pass all tests independently before integration;
   - ✅ **Pass Condition**: Integration must not degrade existing system performance by more than 5%.

 #### Maintainability

-- **Source**: Development team
+- **Source**: Development team.
 - **Stimulus**: A bug is reported in a deployed module.
 - **Environment**: In a controlled development environment with access to the source code, bug tracking system, and deployment tools.
-- **Artifact**: System logs, bug report, and source code repository
+- **Artifact**: System logs, bug report, and source code repository.
-- ***Response***: The development team isolates the issue, applies a fix, and deploys it without affecting other modules.
+- **Response**: The development team isolates the issue, applies a fix, and deploys it without affecting other modules.
 - **Response Measure**:
   - ✅ **Pass Condition**: No new regression failures are detected in automated tests post-deployment.